 How do I get great orgasms in midlife?

 As you know, arousal – and therefore orgasm – depends on a smorgasbord of ‘stuff’.
 Psychological and physical stuff.
 The issues that reduce libido – hormones, depression, stress, medication, relationship problems – can nix arousal and orgasms too.

-Get excited, too, about this joy from sex and relationships expert Alix Fox in Good Housekeeping: “…the decline in oestrogen does have one great bonus.
-Because it causes the vaginal walls to thin slightly, it can make the G-spot easier to access and more sensitive to stimulation.”
+Get excited, too, about this insight from sex and relationships expert Alix Fox.
+“The decline in oestrogen does have one great bonus,” she says.
+“It causes the vaginal walls to thin slightly, so it can make the G-spot easier to access and more sensitive to stimulation.”
 See?
 Every cloud has a silver (thinning) lining…

 And get some sex toys…